 Level 1 provides you with all the core skills you need to do improv.
 Even if you’re never planning to perform, the course will help you with public speaking, teaching, and interacting in social situations.

-Our next set of Level 1 classes will begin on Tuesday, September 11 and run for six consecutive weeks.
+Our next set of Level 1 classes will begin on Tuesday, June 18th and will run for six consecutive weeks.
 Each class begins at 7 pm, and typically ends at 9 pm or slightly later.
-The classes will be held at a location in Kitchener, and the cost is $90.
+The classes will be held at at 44 Gaukel Street in Kitchener (across Gaukel Street from the bus terminal), and the cost is $100.
 To register, click here.
-You must pay in advance (see https://toteimprov.ca/course-payments for details).

 Level 2 — Improv Scene Work